Automata Learning from Preference and Equivalence Queries: Technical Appendix

+The computational experiments in this paper involved the OfficeWorld and CraftWorld domains.
+Both are gridworld environments that have been used in the reward machine literature.
+They feature sequential tasks which can be represented as a reward machine.
+Figure \ref{fig:officeworldrm} illustrates an example OfficeWorld domain, along with a corresponding reward machine representing a task where the agent must bring paper to the desk while avoiding obstacles.

-\subsubsection{Handling Reward Machine Incompleteness}
+\subsubsection{Handling Reward Machine Incompleteness.}

-The classical reward machines specified by Icarte et al. 2018 are incomplete automata, in that not all states have transitions defined.
+The classical reward machines specified by \citet{icarte2018} in the OfficeWorld and CraftWorld domains are incomplete automata, in that not all states have transitions defined.
 Specifically, classical reward machines have a terminal state from which no transitions can occur.
 However, an incomplete reward machine can be converted into a complete one by adding transitions from all terminal states to a single, special absorbing ``HALT'' state.

 Therefore, to handle reward machine incompleteness, we first convert the incomplete reward machines into complete Mealy machines with terminal states, and then convert the Mealy machine to a complete Moore machine with a single absorbing HALT state which all terminal states transition to.
 This latter Moore machine is used by the teacher as the ground truth non-Markovian reward function.
 Next, \ouralgorithm{} is run, resulting in a learned Moore machine.
 The learned Moore machine is converted to a Mealy machine, and the absorbing state is identified and removed.

 We do not merge terminal states in order to remain consistent with the original implementation reward machines, but we do collapse pairs of transitions into single summary transitions if a pair of transitions share the same start, end, and output values.
 This is accomplished by constructing a truth table, constructing a disjunctive normal formula (DNF) for the truth table, and then simplifying the DNF and using the result as the summarizing transition label.
 Once this process is complete, the result is a learned reward machine, which can now be evaluated.

-\subsubsection{Handling Reward Machine Nondeterminism}
+\subsubsection{Handling Reward Machine Nondeterminism.}

+Classical reward machines have a deterministic definition.
+However, some of the classical reward machines specified by \citet{icarte2018} are \emph{nondeterministic}, in that from a given state, multiple transitions can be satisfied using under a given set of true propositions.
+This was the case for the reward machines for tasks 5 through 10 in the CraftWorld domain.